Examples Of Optimism And Why It's Important

 My actionable advice to you?

 Unfriend people who add nothing but negativity to your life!
 Pay attention to only the people who mean something to you and have a positive influence on your happiness!
+If you're currently not happy, you have to distance yourself from people who don't add something to your life.

 You can decide who you spend time with, so choose the people who will actually add positivity to your life!